365id-AB/idverification-android/README.md

 ```

 #### Java View
-For a classic Android project, we provide a convenience `getView` function that returns the SDK as an Android View.
+For a legacy Android project, we provide a convenience `getView` function that returns the SDK as an Android View.
 This view can then be added to your layouts like so:
 ```java
 public class SomeActivity extends AppCompatActivity {